7.1.1 Allocation of Funds

 7.3.4 Out-of-State Tuition Waivers and Waiver of Mandatory Fees

 An institution may award out-of-state tuition differential waivers and assess in-state tuition for certain non-Georgia residents under the conditions listed below.
-Notwithstanding any provision in this policy, no person who is unlawfully present in the United States shall be eligible for any waiver of the tuition differential (BoR Minutes, June 2010).
+Notwithstanding any provision in this policy, no person who is unable to show by the required evidence that they are lawfully in the United States shall be eligible for any waiver of the tuition differential (BoR Minutes, June 2010; October 2013).

 Note: For the definition of residency status, see Section 4.3 of this Policy Manual.